Tuesday, September 24, 2013

 Career highlights

 Adrienne's other work includes Compact (1964) and 199 Park Lane (1965).
 She also regularly played Myrna Podmore on the BBC Radio series Waggoners' Walk between 1969-71, and appeared in a few other radio productions, including the role of Gloria Watt in the BBC Light Programme's The Dales in 1965, and a part in Radio 4's Midweek Theatre: Fatty (1970).
-It is also thought that Adrienne may have had a role as a library assistant in New Zealand drama City Life (broadcast in January 1998, three months after her death), but this is unconfirmed.
+Her final acting role was as a library assistant in New Zealand drama City Life (broadcast in January 1998, three months after her death).
 She also appeared at Children in Need's 1985 celebration of Doctor Who.

 Facts